Natural Resources Protection Act (NRPA)

 Fragile mountain areas are defined as areas above 2700 feet in elevation from mean sea level.
 These areas can be easily identified from contour lines on Natural Resources Information and Mapping Center topographic maps.

-Significant wildlife habitat must be mapped by the Maine Department of Inland Fisheries and Wildlife (MIF&W) and formally adopted through a rule-making process before it becomes regulated.
-Current maps are available through MIF&W and may be viewed at any DEP office.
-You don't need a permit for altering any significant wildlife habitat area that has not been mapped, unless the area is located in another protected natural resource such as a wetland or river.
+Significant wildlife habitats that may be regulated by NRPA are listed in the law.
+Some of them must be mapped by the Maine Department of Inland Fisheries and Wildlife (MIF&W) and formally adopted through a rule-making process before they become regulated.
+However, significant vernal pools, high and moderate value waterfowl and wading bird habitats, and shorebird nesting, feeding, and staging areas are regulated if an area meets the criteria contained in IF&W and DEP rules and is located on a GIS datalayer maintained by IF&W. Current maps of significant wildlife habitat are available on DEP’s website at http://www.maine.gov/dep/gis/datamaps/index.html.
+You don't need a permit for altering any significant wildlife habitat area that has not been mapped or located on a GIS data layer, unless the area is located in another protected natural resource such as a wetland or river.

 What is the permitting process?